World Media Leaders Summit, World Editors Summit, Women in News Summit, Golden Pen of Freedom

 Has worked at the Standard Group for 15 years in various capacities including Managing Editor Broadcast Services and oversaw the launch the company’s first radio station.

-Dr Rasmus Kleis Nielsen is Director at the Reuters Institute for the Study of Journalism and serves as Editor in Chief of the International Journal of Press/Politics.
+Rasmus Kleis Nielsen is Director at Reuters Institute for the Study of Journalism and Professor of Political Communication at the University of Oxford.

 His work focuses on changes in the news media, on political communication, and the role of digital technologies in both.
 He has done extensive research on journalism, American politics, and various forms of activism, and a significant amount of comparative work in Western Europe and beyond.